TheOdinProject/curriculum/rails/asset_pipeline.md

 You've learned about Models, Views, and Controllers.
 That's the nuts and bolts, but we've got plenty of neat stuff to cover which makes Rails much more useful to you.
 In this lesson, we'll talk about the Asset Pipeline and a few other topics that don't necessarily fit well in other lessons but are important to cover nonetheless.

+## You Will Need To Understand

+* What is the "Asset Pipeline"?
+* What are "Manifest Files"?
+* Why would you namespace your stylesheets?
+* What does it mean to "Escape" HTML?
+*

 ## The Asset Pipeline

 Assets in your application are additional files that get called by the browser after your initial gob of HTML is received.
 They include things like CSS stylesheets, Javascript files, images, videos etc... basically anything that requires an additional request to grab it.